rust-lang/rfcs/text/0000-inline-asm.md

 - `nomem`: The `asm` blocks does not read or write to any memory.
 This allows the compiler to cache the values of modified global variables in registers across the `asm` block since it knows that they are not read or written to by the `asm`.
 - `readonly`: The `asm` block does not write to any memory.
 This allows the compiler to cache the values of unmodified global variables in registers across the `asm` block since it knows that they are not written to by the `asm`.
 - `preserves_flags`: The `asm` block does not modify the flags register (defined in the [rules][rules] below).
 This allows the compiler to avoid recomputing the condition flags after the `asm` block.
 - `noreturn`: The `asm` block never returns, and its return type is defined as `!` (never).
 Behavior is undefined if execution falls through past the end of the asm code.
+A `noreturn` asm block behaves just like a function which doesn't return; notably, local variables in scope are not dropped before it is invoked.
 - `nostack`: The `asm` block does not push data to the stack, or write to the stack red-zone (if supported by the target).
 If this option is *not* used then the stack pointer is guaranteed to be suitably aligned (according to the target ABI) for a function call.

 The compiler performs some additional checks on options: